 Last Updated on

 I came across it the very day before my flight, and reading the headline alone made me wonder if I should read the article or not.
-It wasn’t just that article: a few days earlier during a travel meetup, a friend of mine offhandedly mentioned to me that her friend recently got back from Colombia where she and her friend had being robbed at gunpoint and lost everything.
+After reading the article, solo female travel in Colombia didn’t seem like a good idea AT ALL.
+And it wasn’t just that article: a few days earlier during a travel meetup, a friend of mine offhandedly mentioned to me that her friend recently got back from Colombia where she and her friend had being robbed at gunpoint and lost everything.

 I was scared, if not terrified.